Choose one of our carefully designed stock plans or bring your own. You bring the lot or build on one of our lots.

 Built By Adams has more than 20 home plans that can be adapted to your lot with the flexibility to add additional space, porches, patios, and more.
 Home plans range in size from 1,200 square feet to over 6,000 square feet and if you choose a stock plan often times you will save a lot of money in design costs and will be several steps ahead of other Built By Adams clients who choose the custom design path.

 While Built By Adams no longer builds completely “custom homes” you can still get a brand new home that feels very much like a custom home without all of the added costs, added time, and stress.
 The big difference between fully “Custom” vs “Semi-Custom” is in the streamlined approach we take at Built By Adams.
-And if you don’t want to bother will all of this, choose from one of our semi-custom homes for sale on one of our lots.
+And if you don’t want to bother with trying to build a home on your own lot, choose from one of our semi-custom homes for sale on one of our lots.

 The Difference Between Custom vs Semi-Custom

 We have built fully custom homes for over 40 years and there is a big difference between the two home building processes.
 Custom home projects involve the client, home-builder, and possibly an architect working very closely throughout the project to design, plan, and select every single detail about the home’s construction, layout, and all of the finish details.
 These types of homes are rarely done as a Fixed Contract to Build and more likely entered into as a Cost PLUS arrangement which can get very expensive for the client.

 EVERY SINGLE DETAIL in a custom home project is worked through, selected, possibly changed a few times, followed up on, and finally incorporated into the home.
 This adds a lot of extra time, stress (for the client, builder, subcontractors, and so on), and ultimately a lot more money to build.
 As an example, a home building client may have some ideas about incorporating something a new or unique feature they saw on HGTV.